SixArm/cargo-install-favorites/README.md

-# Rust Cargo favorites - our awesome list
+# Cargo install favorites - our awesome list

 Our favorites for Rust, Cargo, and the related ecosystems, especially for using a command line interface (CLI), terminal, and shell.
 We welcome suggestions.